 fry curry or chilli paste in heated oil

 or thick coconut milk.
 Stir and fry until the

 paste is well cooked and add meats of one's

-with fish sauce or sugar to taste.
-Add water
+choice.
+Season with fish sauce or sugar to taste.
+Add

-or thin coconut milk to make curry go further.
+water or thin coconut milk to make curry go

-Add sliced eggplant with a garnish of basil
+a longer way.
+Add sliced eggplant with a garnish

-and kaffir lime leaves.
-Make your own curry
+of basil and kaffir lime leaves.
+Make your own